Sandy Springs residents raise concerns about proposed flyover toll lanes at Northridge Road

 There is no room to transition the lanes to the center median south of Northridge, Matthews said, in response to a resident request that be considered.
 Another idea, tunneling the lanes below ground, is too expensive to be considered, he said.

-Residents, many who just found about the project through GDOT’s recently released illustrated video, asked why this project couldn’t be like other toll lane systems built by GDOT, like those that recently opened on I-75, are a one-lane reversible system, at least until it gets to Northridge.
+Residents, many who just found about the project through GDOT’s recently released illustrated video, asked why this project couldn’t be a one-lane reversible system like other toll lane systems built by GDOT, such as those that recently opened on I-75, at least until it gets to Northridge.

 Although today’s traffic could potentially be accommodated on a reversible system, GDOT is using projections for 20 to 30 years in the future to ensure there are building infrastructure that won’t quickly become obsolete, Matthews said.
 Those projections do call for the multi-lane system being proposed, he said.